Leaky Gut: The Impact on Chronic Disease

 Stress has proven to be one of the most common factors in creating intestinal permeability.
 This can be emotional, physical or chemical.
 Other common causes are antibiotic use, NSAIDs, and proton pump inhibitors such as Prilosec or Prevacid.
 Certain lifestyle factors such as chronic alcohol consumption, smoking, lack of sleep or over training can cause leaky gut.

 We recommend the Array 2 from Cyrex Labs.
 This test will measure Lipopolysaccharides, (LPS), which will indicate infiltration of endotoxins through the intestinal barrier into the circulation.

 It also measures Occludin and Zonulin.
 Occludin in a protein that keeps together the tight junctions making the intestinal wall not permeable.
 Zonulin is a protein that is responsible for regulating the permeability of the intestines.

 The Array 2 will also measure Actinomyosin that helps regulate intestinal barrier function.

 What Can Be Done To Repair The Leaky Gut?

 As a Functional Medicine Practitioner we will run the proper tests to assess whether you have Leaky Gut.
 Then we will employ dietary and lifestyle choices to manage stress as well as support the tight junctions.

 We incorporate strategies to increase secretory IgA levels.
 This will help to minimize the endotoxin LPS as it is our first line of defense and will minimize and neutralize the effects of LPS.

 Nutrients that we use to increase secretory IgA levels are Colostrum, Omega Fatty Acids, Glutathione, Glutamine, Glycine and Zinc.

-Strategies that effectively handle leaky gut is a fundamental step in the process of treating chronic disease and pain.
+Strategies to include reducing stress, proper exercise and sleep are fundamental in the process of treating chronic disease and pain.